feedhenry-staff/fh-dev-proxy/README.md

 ```

-No other code is required in _application.js_.
+No other code is required in other folders.
+Once you've replaced the contents
+of _application.js_ with the above code and deployed it you're ready to use
+your proxy.

 ## Reserved Routes